kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaAnalyticsPlugin-Android.md

 ### Configure the Plugin Configuration Object for the Kaltura Analytics Plugin

-To configure the plugin, add the following configuration to your `pluginConfig`:
+To configure the plugin, add the following configuration to your `pluginConfig` file:

 ```
 private void configureKalturaStatsPlugin(PlayerConfig pluginConfig) {